www.CzechClimbing.com

 Source: http://en.wikipedia.org/wiki/Image:BruceLee14.jpg

-This shit will be a piece of cake, I thought.
+This stuff will be a piece of cake, I thought.
 If these girls with 50 kilos can do it, I can do that plus half as much more than them, seeing that I got 75 and I’m a man.
 Wrong.
 That shit hurt.
 I couldn’t do as many sets as the divers, and even the gay guy was better than me.
 What’s going on here?
 I soon learned that Pilates- much like climbing- isn’t about how strong you are, but how strong you are in relation to your body size.
 In the following months I improved in Pilates, and I saw a dramatic improvement in my climbing power as well.
 Coincidence?
 Not quite.
 Some of the same principles that apply to climbing movement also apply to Pilates.
 What’s more, Pilates allows you to isolate and strengthen the core body muscles that are so important in bouldering and overhanging sport climbs.

 The Iron Man himself: Tony Starks, Pretty Tony, the Wallaby Champ.